Ear flushing, also known as ear irrigation, is a simple and fast medical procedure involving using a liquid solution to clean your ear canal.

 - Don’t put any physical objects in your ear for several days before the procedure.
 This includes cotton swabs or other foreign objects that could interfere with the flushing process.

-- If possible, apply olive oil drops for three days prior to your ear flushing appointment.
+- If possible, apply olive oil drops for three days prior to your earwax removal appointment.
 This should help soften the wax.

 Softening the wax increases the chance of total earwax removal the first time.
 But if that’s not possible, the remaining blockage can be removed with a second appointment we’re happy to book at no extra charge.